 “Sometimes it’s not just the weight of the pouch,” Darlene says.
 “It can also be the pressure of the liquid output under the seal.
 It will try to find the weakest point and come out.”

 Darlene even sets her alarm in the middle of the night to empty her pouch if she needs to.
 “During the night, your bowels aren’t as active, but if you have a lot of liquid in there, you need to get up and empty it,” she says.
-This will help you avoid messes in bed and pajama changes in the night.
+This will help you avoid messes in bed and pajama changes in the middle of the night.

 Tip 5.
 Stay positive.